icme/cme257-advanced-julia/hw/hw4.md

 Your package should export a function that has the following properties:

 Input:
-* R - a rational function on the complex numbers
+* R - a rational function on the complex numbers (or just a function).
 * x - a 1-D array of grid points on the real line
 * y - a 1-D array of grid points on the imaginary line
 * n_iter - the maximum number of iterations on a point (set a reasonable default)